| CAD TUTORIAL | |

 Advanced/compound lofting - Creating advanced 3d surfaces using the Loft command.

-Angled workplanes - Making 3d features using simple sketches and angled workplanes.
+Angled workplanes - Creating 3d features using simple sketches and angled workplanes.

 Cylindrical parts modeling tips - Organization notes about making revolution-based parts.

 I've been doing this type of thing for an extremely long time, so you have to know I'm happy to share any techniques I may have.
-However, there are a large number of other modeling programs out there, and I haven't used all of them.
+However, there are a large number of other modeling programs out there, and I haven't used them all.
 I have expert knowledge with Inventor, Solidworks, and AutoCAD but those are the only mainstream programs that I'm confident I can assist you using.
 If you're using one of those and have a question, let me know.

 Inventor v.
 Solidworks:

-As far as I can tell, both programs are pretty heavily used in industries.
+As far as I can tell, both programs are heavily used in industries.
 Most paintball companies seem to use Solidworks [out of those two] but in other manufacturing areas I see a lot of Inventor as well.
-It's difficult to gauge for certain which program is used "more", especially since both companies claim to be the #1 according to their own studies (although it's notable that Autodesk stock is much, MUCH more valuable than stock for Dassault).
-In my opinion the main advantage SW has is its support for COSMOS programs or CAM software, but Inventor can replicate a lot of the same methods by converting the part files to a generic format and transferring them into SW.
-Nevertheless, they are both clearly leading professional programs and can be used to create anything an experienced operator desires.
+It's difficult to gauge for certain which program is used "more", especially since both companies claim to be the #1 according to their own studies (although it's notable that Autodesk is a much, MUCH larger company).
+Nevertheless, in my opinion the decision between the two programs is NOT a make-or-break choice that will determine your success.
+Both are leading professional design systems and both are extremely powerful.
 That's my opinion and I'm stickin to it.